The last two weeks in Azure

 Azure Blob Storage SDK for Rust (GA)

 A native Rust SDK for Blob, GA now.
-Rust’s memory safety makes it increasingly popular, and a native SDK beats hand-rolling REST calls: it supports Entra integrated auth, automatic retries, and OpenTelemetry tracing out of the box.
-It joins the existing Rust SDKs for Azure Identity and Key Vault, so you can now build a fully integrated Rust app against Azure storage.
+Rust’s memory safety makes it increasingly popular, and a native SDK beats hand-rolling REST calls.
+It supports Entra integrated auth, automatic retries, and OpenTelemetry tracing out of the box.
+It joins the existing Rust SDKs for Azure Identity and Key Vault, so you can build a fully integrated Rust app against Azure storage.

 Azure Storage Actions mock runs (GA)

-Storage Actions are the successor to per-account lifecycle management — define conditions and actions centrally, then assign them to storage accounts across Blob and Data Lake (hierarchical namespace).
-That centralization makes them scalable, but it also makes mistakes scalable.
-Mock runs are the safety valve: they show you exactly which objects would be affected, without touching anything.
+Storage Actions are the successor to per-account lifecycle management.
+You define conditions and actions centrally, then assign them to storage accounts across Blob and Data Lake (hierarchical namespace).
+That centralisation makes them scalable, but it also makes mistakes scalable.
+Mock runs are the safety valve.
+They show you exactly which objects would be affected, without touching anything.

 It’s a what-if for storage operations.
 Run the mock, inspect the blast radius, adjust, then execute for real.